Aceable Agent Logo

 All of these additional certifications and designations are powerful marketing tools that help set an agent apart, especially if they want to make a name for themselves in a particular niche.
 There’s also a REALTOR University Graduate School and Green Resource Council that provide additional education.

-Bottom line: being a Realtor gives an agent access to a lot more education that can significantly further their career.
+Bottom line: Being a Realtor gives an agent access to more education that can significantly further their career.

 Do You Need You Need a License and the NAR Designation?